DGX Spark Homelab Setup Guide

 ssh-copy-id -i ~/.ssh/id_ed25519.pub spark@192.168.0.100

-Docker / Podman
+Docker / GPU Access

 # Add NVIDIA repo